-The County continues to work on the construction of the pump-and-treat system for the onsite portion of the system (Phase 1).
-The installation and development of onsite extraction wells EW-1, EW-3, and EW-4 and their associated piezometers were completed in the first quarter of 2024.
-Installation of the raw water conveyance piping is nearly 90 percent complete with only a few small pipeline sections and tie ins to the existing pipeline at Kimball Avenue remaining.
-Remaining items to be completed include electrical power being brought into each well site by Southern California Edison, installation of the main control center panels and equipment, pressure testing and disinfection of the pipelines, installation of fiber optic cable and equipment, and final startup testing and sampling of each well site.
+The County continues to work on the Phase 1 construction of the pump-and-treat system for the onsite portion of the system.
+The construction of the onsite extraction wells and raw water conveyance piping is complete.
+The remaining tasks include bringing electrical power to each well site by Southern California Edison, pressure testing and disinfection of the pipelines, installation of fiber optic cable and equipment, and final startup testing and sampling of each well site.
+Groundwater pumping and treatment has not yet commenced at the onsite County extraction wells, and it is anticipated that it will commence in the third quarter of 2025.
+The Phase 2 construction of the offsite County extraction wells is planned to commence in 2026.